Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 Professional Henderson Heat Pump Repair: Our Checklist

-Coil inspection evaluates dust accumulation and fin condition.
-Capacitor and blower motor testing can be a clear sign of electrical weakness.
-Static pressure measurement detects duct restrictions that contribute to freeze conditions.
+A coil inspection can determine dust accumulation and fin condition.
+That’s not the only necessary test.
+For example, capacitor and blower motor testing can be a clear sign of electrical weakness.

 How Henderson’s Desert Climate Accelerates Heat Pump Failure

+There are so many threats in the area.
 Attic temperatures of 140–150°F stress ductwork and refrigerant connections.
 Long runtime cycles during NV Energy’s peak demand hours compound system fatigue.

 Monsoon-season power fluctuations create electrical stress that degrades capacitors and contactors over time.
 Those are just some of the threats.
 There are plenty of others.